Blue Cross Blue Shield Medicare Advantage Review (2026)

 Blue Cross Blue Shield Medicare Advantage Plan Types

-• HMO Plans: These plans require you to select a primary care physician who manages your care and provides specialist referrals.
-Coverage is limited to in-network providers, except in emergencies.
-Lower premiums are common, but flexibility is more limited.
+• HMO Plans: HMO enrollees select a primary care physician who manages care and provides specialist referrals.
+The plan covers in-network providers only, with emergencies excepted.
+Premiums are lower than other BCBS plan types, though provider flexibility is limited.

-• HMO-POS Plans: Operating like traditional HMOs for in-network services, these plans also allow you to seek care outside the network without a referral.
-Out-of-network visits cost more, though they give you more choice when needed.
+• HMO-POS Plans: These plans work like traditional HMOs for in-network services but also allow you to seek care outside the network without a referral.
+Out-of-network visits cost more, so the main benefit is having that option when needed.
+See our Best Medicare Advantage Plans guide for how HMO-POS ratings compare across all major insurers.

-• PPO Plans: With a PPO, you can visit any Medicare-approved provider without obtaining referrals.
-You’ll save more by staying in the network, as out-of-network care is more expensive.
+• PPO Plans: With a PPO, you can visit any Medicare-approved provider without getting referrals.
+Staying in-network costs less, but out-of-network care is covered at higher cost-sharing.

-• PFFS Plans: These plans let you see any Medicare-approved provider who agrees to the plan’s payment terms, with no network restrictions or referral requirements.
+• PFFS Plans: PFFS enrollees can see any Medicare-approved provider who agrees to the plan's payment terms, with no network restrictions or referral requirements.

 hospital icon